OwnageBot/ownage_bot/README.md

 #### List of supported commands

-* `list`: Lists available actions, tracked objects, learned rules, etc.
+* `list <database>`: Lists available actions, tracked objects, learned rules, etc.
-  * `list objects [simulated] <fields>...`: Lists all objects and their fields
+  * `list objects [simulated] <fields>...`: Lists objects as perceived by the tracker
-    * If the `simulated` keyword is present, list all objects and their true (simulated) values, otherwise list objects as perceived by the tracker
+    * If `simulated` is present, list all objects in the simulated environment, including those not tracked
     * Lists all specified fields, defaults to listing id, color, position and ownership
-  * `list agents [simulated]': Lists all agents and their names
+  * `list agents [simulated]`: Lists all agents and their names
-    * If the `simulated` keyword is present, list all agents in the simulated environment, including those not currently tracked
+    * If `simulated` is present, list all agents in the simulated environment, including those not tracked
   * `list predicates`: List names of all available predicates
   * `list rules`: List all currently active rules
   * `list actions`: Lists all actions that the robot can take
   * `list tasks`: List all higher-level tasks
-* `reset`: Resets the specified database
+* `reset <database>`: Resets the specified database
   * `reset perms`: Resets the permission database
   * `reset rules`: Resets the active rule database
   * `reset claims`: Resets the database of ownership claims